abishekatp/notes/notes/QC/100_SS_Classical_Information.md

 There is also a different kind of state vector called probabilistic state vector.

+### Why the vectors $|0\rangle$ and $|1\rangle$ are called standard basis vectors?

+Using these two vectors $|0\rangle$ and $|1\rangle$ we can represent any deterministic or probabilistic state of the classical systems.
+The above is true because we can write any other vector of dimension two as a linear combination of these two vectors.
+This idea can be generalized to any classical system with n classical states.

+> Note that the set of vectors that form a standard basis is called standard basis set.

+## Probability vector

 ### What is a probabilistic state vector or probability vector?

 In the probability vector, entries of the vector will be a real numbers with a constraint that the sum of the entries should add up to 1.

+> **Note:** \
+One important thing about representing a probabilistic state by a column vector is:
+> * All the entries of the column vector should contain non-negative real numbers
+> * when the sum of entries in the column vector should be 1.
+This is because the total probability of a system can be at most one.
+>
+>If the particular vector obeys the above rules then we call that as probability vector.

 ### Why the sum of the entries of the probability should be 1?

 In a probability vector each entry of the vector corresponds to a probability associated with the state that corresponds to that particular entry(or index) of the vector.
 So to satisfy the condition that the total probability of the system should be 1, the sum should be 1.

-### Why the vectors $|0\rangle$ and $|1\rangle$ are called standard basis vectors?

-Using these two vectors $|0\rangle$ and $|1\rangle$ we can represent any deterministic or probabilistic state of the classical systems.
-The above is true because we can write any other vector of dimension two as a linear combination of these two vectors.
-This idea can be generalized to any classical system with n classical states.

-## Probability vector

 ### Why do we need a probability vector?

 We don't always know the current state of the clssical system for sure.
+There can be some uncertainty.
 Sometime the state of the classical system can be unknown.
-If your friend is holding a torch light inside a room.
-You won't know the state of the torch light untill you go and see inside the room.
-Untill then the probabilty of torch being ON will be 1/2 and being OFF can be 1/2.
-Then you can represent the state of the torch light using following column vector.
+For example if your friend is holding a torch light inside a room, then You won't know the state of the torch light untill you go and see inside the room.
+Untill then we can assign some probability to each state of the claassical system.

 $$
 |state\rangle =